TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 4. Read-After-Read (RAR): there is no effect dependency between them.

 Note that we introduced soft dependencies in the rules.
-Soft dependencies are soft in the sense that, if node A soft-depends on node B, node B cannot be scheduled after A. However, scheduling A does not ensure that B is scheduled.
+Soft dependencies are soft in the sense that, if node A is soft-dependent on node B, node B cannot be scheduled after A. However, scheduling A does not ensure that B is scheduled.
+But if A is hard-dependent on B, then scheduling A implies that B has to be scheduled before A.

 #### Const Effects

 The STORE and CTRL keys are also handled in our read/write system in a case-by-case manner.
 For instances, allocating heap memory can be modeled as a read on the STORE key, if we don’t care about the order of heap allocation.
-However, printf should be modeled as write on the CTRL key, since all prints should be scheduled in the same order.
+However, printf should be modeled as a write on the CTRL key, since all prints should be scheduled in the same order.
 Some trickier cases include getting a random number from a pseudo-random generator.
 It really depends on the expected behavior.